abishekatp/notes/QC/100_SS_Classical_Information.md

 * **Note: One important thing about representing a probabilistic state by a column vector is: when we some all the values in the vector it should give the sum 1.
 This is because the total probability of a system can be at most one.
 All the entries of the column vector should contain non-negative real numbers.**

-## What do we mean by measuring the state of a system?
+## What do we mean by measuring the state of a classical single system?

 * In previous section we have seen that we don't know the actual state of a torch light until we go inside room and see it's status.
 This action of checking the state of a system is called measuring the state of the system formally.
 Untill we mesure the state of the system, the state can be represented by some probabilistic vector based on our knowledge about the system.

 * As soon as we go and measure the state of the system the state will go from a probabilistic state to one of the possible deterministic states.
 As soon as we go inside the room and check the torch light, it will be either **OFF or ON**.

-## What is matrix operation and why do we use it?
+## What is matrix operation on classical system and why do we use it?
   So we have seen what is classical information and we can represent them either as deterministic vector or probabilistic vector.
 We also discussed that the state of the system might change over time.
 How can the state of the system will change.
 It might be because of the reason that someone interacted with the system.
 * In our torch light example it might be you friend who is switching OFF or ON the torch light.
 This particular interaction with a system can be represented by a mathematical operations formally.
 There can be two kind of operations namely deterministic operation or probabilistic operation.
 We will see them one by one now.